-4. Intercity, Local, or School Bus Uses.-If you are the ultimate purchaser of gasoline for a bus that provides transportation (1) to the general public for a fee or (2) to students and school employees, you may claim a credit for the excise tax you paid on gasoline used for this service.
+4. Intercity, Local, or School Bus Uses.-If you are the ultimate purchaser of gasoline for a bus that provides transportation (1) to the general public for a fee or (2) to students and school employees, you may claim a credit for tax paid on gasoline used for this service in the amount of 4¢ or 9¢, whichever paid, a gallon.

 If you provide transportation on intercity and local buses on non-scheduled irregular routes, you may take the credit only if the seating capacity of the bus is at least 20 adults, not including the driver.
-5. Gasoline/alcohol Mixture.-You may claim a credit for excise tax paid on gasoline mixed with alcohol.
-The alcohol must have been made from other than petroleum, natural gas, or coal.
-The mixture must have included at least 10% of 190 proof alcohol and must have been sold or used in your trade or business.